TimCares/AFB-Metaheuristic/doc/paper/sections/improvements.typ

     [Time (in s)], [42], [*9*],
   ),
   caption: [Adding early stopping to our algorithm has the desired effect:
-  We can reduce the runtime to a time less than half of the basic algorithm (compare @top_b_performance), while increasing to error by a merely 2% compared to @NearestNeighborInitialization.
+  We can reduce the runtime to less than half of the basic algorithm (compare @top_b_performance), while increasing the error by a mere 2% compared to @NearestNeighborInitialization.
   Overall, we are able to reduce the error for our benchmark problems (see @Methodology) by *487%*.],
 ) <early_stopping_performance>

-This concludes out improvements on the algorithm.
-For visualizations of the optimization behavior, and a comparison between out incremental improvements, please refer to @pr1002_results and @pr2392_results in the Appendix.
+This concludes our improvements of the algorithm.
+For visualizations of the optimization behavior, and a comparison between our incremental improvements, please refer to @pr1002_results and @pr2392_results in the Appendix.

 == Choosing Hyperparameters: Metabirds <Metabirds>

 Both the original algorithm and our extensions define various hyperparameters like the number of birds, the ratio of small birds, the top-b join percentage, the probabilities of the basic moves
-We have already discussed analytical approaches to choosing some of these values, but these tests were limited and did not capture the possible complex interplay between different hyperparameters.
+We have already discussed analytical approaches (for example @CANOF or @top_b_performance) to choosing some of these values, but these tests were limited and did not capture the possible complex interplay between different hyperparameters.

 To remedy this, we chose to apply an optimization algorithm to the hyperparameters of the TSP solver.
 The choice of optimization algorithm was simple: we used the same AFB algorithm that the TSP solver itself uses.